MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 In order to learn how to use coroutines/callbacks instead of `async/await` with `.NET 3.5` backend, refer to the [Asynchronous APIs in the Unity SDK](~/sdk/unity-async.md) section of the documentation.

-Also note that the App Center SDK for Unity is only available in C#.
+Also, the App Center SDK for Unity is only available in C#.

 ## 2. Create your app in the App Center Portal to acquire the App Secret